gaultier/blog/how_to_make_your_own_static_site_generator.md

 ## Generate the table of content

-This also relies on the AST: we collect all title elements, including their depth and text content.
-Then, we insert at the beginning of the article the table of contents.
+This also relies on the AST: I collect all title elements, including their depth and text content.
+Then, I insert at the beginning of the article the table of contents.

 These titles: